-Downcore profiles of μ XRF and HSI data were established by averaging rows of pixels across 2 mm wide subsets of the rasterized geochemical data (thus each data point used for analysis represents a 60 x 2000 μ m area).
+Downcore profiles of μXRF and HSI data were established by averaging rows of pixels across 2 mm wide subsets of the rasterized geochemical data (thus each data point used for analysis represents a $60 \times 2000 \,\mu\text{m}$ area).
 Data analysis was conducted in R 4.0.2 (R Core Team, 2020).
-The code and data used to generate plots and statistics reported in this paper is

-- 135 available at http://dx.doi.org/10.48350/156383.
-The HSI pigment data (from the fresh ZAB-20-1 core) was aligned with the μXRF data (from resin-embedded slabs) using the location of varve boundaries manually identified on images of the core and resin-embedded slabs.
+The code and data used to generate plots and statistics reported in this paper are available at https://doi.org/10.48350/156383 (Zander et al., 2021b).
+The HSI pigment data (from the fresh ZAB-20-1 core) were aligned with the μXRF data (from resinembedded slabs) using the location of varve boundaries manually identified on images of the core and resin-embedded slabs.
 This alignment was refined at the sub-varve scale using a dynamic time warping algorithm (Tormene et al., 2008) to maximize the correlation between Rmean (total reflectance; HSI) and Ca (μXRF) (Fig. S1).
-Settings were applied such that the data could not be shifted by more than one year (typically less). - 140 To classify varve types (VTs), the package 'distantia' (Benito and Birks, 2020) was used to calculate the dissimilarity measure psi (ψ ; Gordon and Birks, 1974), which measures the dissimilarity between pairs of multivariate time series (here the within-varve geochemical profiles).
+Settings were applied such that the data could not be shifted by more than one year (typically less).

+To classify varve types (Vtys), the package "distantia" (Benito and Birks, 2020) was used to calculate the dissimilarity measure psi (Ψ ; Gordon and Birks, 1974), which measures the dissimilarity between pairs of multivariate time series (here the within-varve geochemical profiles).
 The ward.d2 hierarchical clustering algorithm was then used to identify groups of varves with a similar sequence of geochemical data through the year.
-Data were detrended, log-transformed and normalized prior to classification.
-To determine if the years defined by VTs experienced differing seasonal meteorological conditions, a - 145 multivariate analysis of variance (MANOVA) test was performed using seasonal meteorological data from Kętrzyn, Poland, located 40 km west of the study site.
-Meteorological data were retrieved from the Polish Institute of Meteorology and Water

-Management - National Research Institute using open data API and climate 0.9.1 R package (Czernecki et al., 2020).
+Prior to the classification step, data were detrended, log-transformed, and normalized.
+Raw data were used for further analyses.
+To determine if the years defined by Vtys experienced differing seasonal meteorological conditions, a multivariate analysis of variance (MANOVA) test was performed using seasonal meteorological data from Ketrzyn, Poland, located 40 km west of the study site.
+Meteorological data were retrieved from the National Research Institute of the Polish Institute of Meteorology and Water Management using the open-data API (application programming interface) and climate 0.9.1 R package (Czernecki et al., 2020).
 We considered a 15-month period from March to May the following year to account for the uncertainty of assigning the varve boundary (spring calcite precipitation) to a fixed point in the year.
 We focus on mean daily temperature, the 90th percentile of daily precipitation, and the 90th percentile of daily mean wind speed based on the expectation that days with intense precipitation or wind would have a stronger effect on the sediments than mean seasonal values.